MG-2025P03/physics/docs/Physics/3 Waves/Waves.md

 \psi_D(x, y, t) = A \cos(k\sqrt{x^2 + (y - d)^2} - \omega t)
 $$

-4. Superposition of Waves
+### Superposition of Waves

 The principle of superposition states that the resultant wave displacement at any point on the water surface is the sum of the displacements due to each individual wave.
-Therefore, the total wave displacement $\Psi(x, y, t$ is given by:
+Therefore, the total wave displacement $\Psi(x, y, t)$ is given by:

 $$
 \Psi(x, y, t) = \psi_A(x, y, t) + \psi_B(x, y, t) + \psi_C(x, y, t) + \psi_D(x, y, t)